Codeinwp/cwp-megaresponsive/readme.txt

 Tested up to:		3.8

-CWP MegaResponsive
+MegaResponsive Lite

 == Description ==
-CWP MegaResponsive is a simple WordPress Theme with an elegant design.
+MegaResponsive Lite is a Free Responsive and fluid WordPress theme.
 = License =

-Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public Licemse.
+Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License v2.

 The exceptions to this license are as follows:
 * Tiny Nav